 Click on this link to fill out the Voter Registration Application.
 Fill it out top to bottom, verify that you’re not a robot and hit send.

 When your application is submitted, you’ll receive an application tracking number in your email.
 You can use that to track your voter registration application status through this form.

 When you are successfully registered, you’ll receive a voter registration card in the mail, which details the address of your polling place.
 That should take about 14 days.

 Download and print this application, then fill it out, sign it and mail it to your county board of elections, which you can find here.
-Registration applications must be received 15 days before the primary if you want to vote in that election, so make sure yours is received by May 2.
+Registration applications must be received in county voter registration offices by close of business on the voter registration deadline.

 No printer?
 Voter registration applications are also available at the U.S. Post Office, Philadelphia public libraries and, funny enough, state liquor stores.